noaa-nws-cpc/github/adding-existing-code-to-github/tutorial.md

 Step 9 - Specify a remote for the local repo and push to GitHub
 ---------------------------------------------------------------

 You will typically make changes to a local Git repo, and then push those changes to GitHub.
 This local repo we initialized has no remote yet (you can see your remote URL with `git remote -v`).
-We need to add a new remote (the URL you copied in the previous step) using the `git remote add` command (by convention, we always call this remote "origin"), and then push the repo to GitHub using the command `git push`:
+We need to add a new remote (the URL you copied in the previous step) using the `git remote add` command (by convention, we always call this remote "origin"), and then push the repo to GitHub using the command `git push master`:

 ![get-repo-url](images/terminal_git-add-remote-and-push.png)